tomaszeman/Xunit.Extensions.Ordering/README.md

 [assembly: TestFramework("Xunit.Extensions.Ordering.TestFramework", "Xunit.Extensions.Ordering")]
 ```

-And you can use Order with collections too
+And then you can use Order with test collections like here

 ```c#
 [CollectionDefinition("3"), Order(2)]